-Judging Criteria Description Points Category Style Execution Quality of Pom Technique: placement, control, precise and strong completion of movement 10 TECHNICAL EXECUTION Movement Technique Execution Movement that has strength, intensity, placement, control, presence and commitment Skill Technical Execution Ability to demonstrate appropriate level skills with correct placement, body alignment, control, extension, balance, strength and completion of movement 10 Synchronization / Timing with Music Use of all athletes within the routine.
-Correct timing with team members and music 10 GROUP EXECUTION Uniformity of Movement Movements are the same on each person: clear, clean and precise 10 Spacing Correct positioning / distance between individuals on the performance surface during the routine and transitions 10 CHOREOGRAPHY CHOREOGRAPHY CHOREOGRAPHY Complexity of Movement Musicality Movement that complements the music accents, rhythm, tempo, phrasing, lyrics, style, etc. in a creative, unique and original manner Routine Staging / Visual Effects Utilization of varied formations and seamless transitions - with use of all athletes within routine.
-Visual impact of staging through group work, partner work, floor work, lifts, levels, opposition, etc. 10 Level of difficulty of movement, such as tempo, weight changes, directional changes, connectivity, continuity, intricacy of movement, etc. Difficulty of skills being credited in relation to correct technical execution 10 OVERALL EFFECT OVERALL EFFECT Audience Appeal & Appropriateness Use of all athletes within the routine.
-Ability to exhibit a dynamic routine with genuine showmanship and audience appeal The performance fulfills the category description and has age appropriate music, costume and choreography that enhances the performance 10 TOTAL 100
+Judging Criteria Description Points Category Style Execution Groove and quality of authentic hip hop/street style 10 TECHNICAL EXECUTION Movement Technique Execution Movement that has strength, intensity, placement, control, presence and commitment 10 Skill Technique Execution Ability to demonstrate appropriate level skills with correct placement, body alignment, control, extension, balance, strength and completion of movement 10 Synchronization / Timing with Music Use of all athletes within the routine.
+Correct timing with team members and the music 10 GROUP EXECUTION Uniformity of Movement Movements are the same on each person: clear, clean and precise 10 Spacing Correct positioning / distance between individuals on the performance surface during the routine and transitions 10 Musicality Movement that complements the music accents, rhythm, tempo, phrasing, lyrics, style, etc. in a creative, unique and original manner 10 CHOREOGRAPHY Routine Staging / Visual Effects Utilization of varied formations and seamless transitions - with use of all athletes within the routine.
+Visual impact of staging through group work, partner work, floor work, lifts, levels, opposition, etc. 10 Complexity of Movement Level of difficulty of movement such as tempo, weight changes, directional changes, connectivity, continuity, intricacy of movement, etc. Difficulty of skills being credited in relation to correct technical execution 10 OVERALL EFFECT Communication / Projection / Audience Appeal & Appropriateness Use of all athletes within the routine Ability to exhibit a dynamic routine with genuine showmanship and audience appeal The performance fulfills the category description and has age appropriate music, costume and choreography that enhances the performance 10 1 TOTAL 100